(Just so you know, there’s no pun intended with the title of this post)

 Joking aside, after the last three years Ramsey’s had, who can blame him that in mid-April of his busiest season yet he’s struggling for form?
 I imagine all the stick he’s received, including some from one of his own supporters commenting on a particular performance saying “No wonder Gary Speed hung himself”, hasn’t helped him in the slightest.
 If anything it’s knocked his confidence no end.

 The lad needs a break.
 I still have faith that Ramsey can become a fantastic midfielder for both Arsenal and Wales.
 His injury and its timing wasn’t ideal of course but you’ve got to give him credit in overcoming that as quickly as it did.
 He’s missed nearly a year of his career because of it and that’s such a long time in football development at that age.

 Ramsey will no doubt have a hectic 2012/13 season too, most likely beginning with the Olympic Games in late July.
 He’ll have the same pressures, of running Arsenal’s midfield, and helping Wales in their attempt to qualify for the 2014 Wold Cup, but he’ll have learnt from this season.

 I write this two days after Ramsey made his 100th competitive appearance for Arsenal.
 Phenomenal to think he’s clocked up that many games already,especially with the injury lay-off.
 And he’s still only 21.

 With Wilshere back hopefully next year, a lot more impetus will be on him, and who knows what Wenger may do in the summer transfer window. maybe Ramsey will have much more competition for places in the side.

 He’s still young and he’s had a difficult last couple of years.
 I really do hope fans stop giving him so much stick.
-I still envy that he’s an Arsenal player and not at United and I still believe one day Aaron Ramsey’ll become the player we all hoped and expected he’d would.
+I believe one day Aaron Ramsey’ll become the player we all hoped and expected he would.